 Giving you an introduction to the core areas of geotechnics, this module covers topics such as: origin and types of soil, soil as a 3-phase material, soil description and classification, compaction, water in soils, basic mechanics, and stresses is soils and ground investigation.
 In an average week you’ll spend four hours of lectures and practicals per week.

 This module introduces you to the fundamental principles of hydrostatics and enables you to apply these principles to model problems relevant to civil engineering.
 You’ll spend around four hours in lectures each week to study for this module.

-Structural Mechanics and Vibration
+Structural Engineering Mechanics

-Through three hours of lectures each week, this module covers the following topics: analysis of stresses and strains, virtual work method, strain energy method and analysis of arches and cables, among others.
+Delivered through three hours of lectures each week, this module covers the following topics: analysis of stresses and strains, virtual work method, strain energy method and analysis of arches and cables, among others.

 Differential Equations and Calculus for Engineers

 This module will provide you with the techniques for solving selected classes of ordinary differential equations relevant to the analysis of engineering topics.
 You’ll spend around three hours in lectures and workshops each week to study this module.

 This module aims to develop further understanding of fundamental behaviour of soils and you will learn how to perform geotechnical analyses.
 You’ll spend five hours in lectures and two hours in practicals per week.